Clean Water & Coastal Preservation

 Our priority, statewide bills for 2021 focus on two main goals:

 1. Improve Testing & Public Notification at Hawaii Beaches (Region wide) – The Hawaii Department of Health (HDOH) runs a beach monitoring program and issues advisories when bacteria levels exceed the health standard.
-Our policy priorities for 2021 focus on the HDOH updating their tiering/prioritization of monitored beaches to be more equitable (and not concentrated in resort areas), while also continuing their regular beach monitoring schedule when Brown Water Alerts are issued.
+Our policy priorities for 2021 focus on improving water quality monitoring across the state, updating the tiering/prioritization of monitored beaches to be more equitable (and not concentrated in resort areas), and continuing regular beach monitoring schedule when Brown Water Alerts are issued.

 2. Reduce the Impact of Cesspools on Coastal Waters (Region wide) – Hawaii’s 88,000 cesspools are one of the biggest threats to water quality across the state, discharging 53 million gallons per day of sewage into coastal waters.
 Along with a robust public education component, our policy priorities for 2021 and beyond focus on establishing a statewide cesspool and septic system registry and developing programs/incentives that encourage cesspool upgrades.